 + Target Port: 80

 + GET The anti-clickjacking X-Frame-Options header is not present.

+(the server didn't return an X-Frame-Options header which means that this website could be at risk of a clickjacking attack.
+The X-Frame-Options HTTP response header can be used to indicate whether or not a browser should be allowed to render a page in a <frame> or <iframe>.)

 + GET The X-XSS-Protection header is not defined.
 This header can hint to the user agent to protect against some forms of XSS